Native (Amm) British Mated Queens - 2020 Season (Blue)

 We have used and handled non-native Buckfast and Carniolan bees and while native and near-native bees are not as docile as Buckfast, we have not found them to be any more aggressive when handled calmly and properly.

-Our queens are sent to you in a queen cage with fresh fondant (with added amino acids and vitamins) and several attending workers.
-We use Royal Mail First Class Signed For as standard to reduce stress on the bees and this is included in the price.
+Our queens are sent to you in a queen cage with fresh fondant (with added amino acids and vitamins) and 6-8 attending workers.
+We use Royal Mail Special Delivery Next Day as standard to reduce stress on the bees and this is included in the price.
 There is no VAT charged on livestock.

 If you would like your queen marked, please select this option.
 We do not clip queens under any circumstances.